 You need to have a dedicated business account and, probably (as I’ve discovered) a credit card.
 You’ll also need to ensure you’re setting aside money for taxes.
 I set aside 1/3 of everything I make—any surplus money at the end of each tax quarter is re-invested in my business.

-Beyond just keeping track of month-to-month expenses, you will also want to look back and see how you’re doing over the years.
+Beyond just keeping track of month-to-month expenses, these records will help you look back and see how you’re doing over the years.

 2. Price your work correctly